LAST MINUTE MUSICIANS BLOG

 Overall, regular practice will lead to healthy vocal cords and will protect the voice for a lifetime.

-Don’t forget if you’re looking for a singer for an event you can always visit our singers for hire page or register if you are looking for gigs yourself.
+Don’t forget if you’re looking for a singer for an event you can always visit our singers for hire page or register if you are looking to get gigs yourself.

 Do you have any top tips for staying vocally healthy?
 Perhaps you have a good warm up routine to share?
 Post them in the comments below!